-With over 16 years of experience the UCF Test Prep staff contributes to the development and administration of the GRE, GMAT, LSAT, SAT, SOA Exams, and Teaching Certificate Preparation Course Reviews.
+With over 16 years of experience the UCF Test Prep staff contributes to the development and administration of the GRE, GMAT, LSAT, SAT, and Teaching Certificate Preparation Course Reviews.
 As part of the University of Central Florida - Division of Continuing Education, we believe the UCF Creed of Integrity, scholarship, community, creativity and excellence are the core values that guide our conduct, performance, and decisions.
 Our goal is to make sure customers receive the help they need.
 We will provide each student with the best customer service available, always follow-up when needed to ensure students are satisfied and receive the information that they were seeking, set customer expectation based on what can be delivered and realistically met, and treat all customers with professionalism and courtesy, while expediting service request.

 UCF Test Prep Program Staff

 Austin is involved in direct programmatic, customer and instructional support for the following programs: UCF-Test Prep, ROPES Programs, Insurance Adjuster Training, Home Inspection, as well as specific client-based corporate/on-site training initiatives.
 He offers the upmost in quality customer service to provide specific program details and course schedule information to potential and current students/participants.
 Austin is also responsible for maintaining daily enrollment management services, assisting with marketing efforts, and interacting as the instructional liaison for each program he supports, maintaining cohesion between instructor assignments, compensation and logistical support.